-West Herts College has opted into the TEF and received a Gold award.
+West Herts College has opted into the TEF and received a Silver award.

 The HND Computing: Cybersecurity and Ethical Hacking provides a programme of study that covers the key knowledge, understanding and practical skills required in the cyber defence, security and ethical hacking sectors.
 As internet intelligence grows, so does the need for well-trained cybersecurity analysts and architects.